heph2/saturn/README.md

 ### Basic Usage

 - For search for the availables Anime run
-  This return the list

 ```code
 saturn [-search] <anime>
 ```

-- For fetching the available Episodes run using the exact string returned by saturn -search This return a list of the available episodes with an ID associated
+- For fetching the available Episodes, using the exact string returned by saturn -search

 ```code
 saturn [-fetch] <anime>
 ```